sasager/webdev-js-intro-08/README.md

 #### Part 1.

-- [ ] View the site with Live Preview.
+- [ X ] View the site with Live Preview.
-- [ ] Read the concept content served from `index.html`.
+- [ X ] Read the concept content served from `index.html`.
-- [ ] Do the experiment section inside `index.js`.
+- [ X ] Do the experiment section inside `index.js`.
-- [ ] When finished with experimenting, comment out everything in `index.js`.
+- [ X ] When finished with experimenting, comment out everything in `index.js`.
 You can use these as references for future project/assignments.

 #### Part 2

-- [ ] Navigate to the Assignment Page
+- [ X ] Navigate to the Assignment Page
-- [ ] Read the assignment overview and output section.
+- [ X ] Read the assignment overview and output section.
 - [ ] In `assignment.js`:
     - [ ] Create a function called `findSmallestNumber`.
 This function should take in the array, `myNumbers`.
 Loop through the array and return the smallest number.
     - [ ] Create a function called `findLargestNumber`.
 This function should take in the array, `myNumbers`.
 Loop through the array and return the largest number.